PrismLibrary/Prism-Documentation/docs/viewmodel-locator.md

 ```

 > [!Note]
-> Registering your ViewModels directly with the `ViewModelLocator` is faster that relying on the default naming convention.
+> Registering your ViewModels directly with the `ViewModelLocator` is faster than relying on the default naming convention.
 This is because the naming convention requires the use of reflection, while a custom mapping provides the type directly to the `ViewModelLocator`.

 > [!Important]
 > The `viewTypeName` parameter must be the fully qualifyied name of the view's Type (`Type.ToString()`).
 Otherwise the mapping will fail.